wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/okr-framework.md

 ## Apply the framework

-OK, now let's apply the framework to a real-world business example.
+Now let's apply the framework to a real-world business example.

 - **Poor Objective**: Make more money.